logdna/logger-node/README.md

 * The client is optimized for high throughput.
 Using a single instance is no problem, but multiple instances can be created with the same key if desired.
 * Set up an `error` listener so that your app is aware of problems.
 Things like HTTP errors are emitted this way.
-* When shutting down your application, ensure all log entries are cleared.
-Services like AWS Lambda can buffer log entries, so it might be worthwhile to pause for a short time before exiting like in the following example:
+* When shutting down your application, ensure all log entries are flushed by waiting for a final `cleared` event during shutdown:

 ```javascript
 const {createLogger} = require('@logdna/logger')